brightway-lca/brightway2/docs/configuration.rst

 .. image:: images/configuration-1.png
     :align: center

 Brightway2 will determine that you are starting it for the first time.
-You will need to create a :ref:`data-directory` - a writable directory where all data will be stored.
+You will create a :ref:`data directory <data-directory>` - a writable directory where all data will be stored.

     1. Click to open directories, and navigate to where you want the data directory to be created.
     2. Check to make sure the directory path is correct.
-    3. Keep the default name for the data directory - ``brightway2`` - or choose your own.
+    3. Keep the default name for the new data directory - ``brightway2`` - or choose your own.
+This directory will be created, it can't already exist.
-    4. Click to create and populate the data directory.
+    4. Click "Set Brightway2 data path" to create and populate the data directory.

 .. image:: images/configuration-2.png
     :align: center